-4-H is a nonformal educational youth program, conducted by the University of California's Division of Agriculture and Natural Resources (UC 4-H).
-The UC 4-H program is delivered locally through University of California Cooperative Extension (UCCE) offices.
-The purpose of UC 4-H is to help young people discover and develop their potential by learning to set goals, make plans and decisions, build self-confidence, and understand others.
+4-H is a non-formal educational youth program, conducted by the University of California, Agriculture and Natural Resources (UC 4-H).
+The purpose of UC 4-H is to help young people discover and develop their potential, by learning to set goals, making plans and decisions, building self-confidence, and learning to understand others.
 UC 4-H offers an opportunity to enjoy learning with family and friends.
-UC 4-H is open to all people equally, and Affirmative Action is practiced to ensure fair opportunities for all.
-This guide is designed for families in UC 4-H to help them have a positive experience.
+UC 4-H is open to all people equally and Affirmative Action is practiced to insure fair opportunities to all.
+This guide is designed for new families in UC 4-H to help them have a positive experience.